pgrunde/CanvasTutorial/README.md

 </html>
 ```

-You may wish to add a border around your canvas to clearly see it.
+You may wish to add a CSS border around your canvas to clearly see it.
 In your javascript file, hook up a variable to the context of the canvas to begin drawing.
 We're going to use the "2d" context, though there is an experimental "webgl" context that is only on browsers running WebGL.

 ```
 var canvas = document.getElementById('my-canvas');